NewsHounds

 The central themes of the Democratic Convention revolved around the middle class.
 Job creation, health care, and investments in education, technology and infrastructure.
 Only in the fat-addled brain of Chuckie Payne would that agenda be considered anti-American.

-bemused commented 2012-09-10 09:27:29 -0400 · Flag
+Bemused commented 2012-09-10 09:27:29 -0400 · Flag

 Ah shucks.
 17 minutes into America’s Newsroom and there’s Larry Sabato telling Bill Hemmer that polls really aren’t all that significant (the latest Rasmussen poll gives Obama a pretty good bounce, albeit always within the margin of error).
 And, alluvasudden, Larry says that there’s only a tiny proportion of undecided … only a week ago, he’d placed that share at about 25%.